Antonio Riganti

-Antonio Riganti, PIME (戴遐齡, 21 October 1893 – 20 July 1965) was an Italian Roman Catholic priest of the Pontifical Institute for Foreign Missions who has served as the Vicar General of the Diocese of Hong Kong.
+Antonio Riganti, PIME (戴遐齡, 21 October 1893 – 20 July 1965) was an Italian Roman Catholic priest of the Pontifical Institute for Foreign Missions who served as the Vicar General of the Diocese of Hong Kong.

 Biography

 Early life

 On 27 October 1893, Antonio Riganti was born in Sesto Calende, Varese, a town near Milan, Italy.

 Priestly ministry

-He first entered the Milan Archdiocesan seminary in 1905, and later joined the Pontifical Institute for Foreign Missions in 1913, he was ordained priest on 18 March 1916.
+He entered the Milan Archdiocesan seminary in 1905, and later joined the Pontifical Institute for Foreign Missions in 1913.
+He was ordained priest on 18 March 1916.

-He was first sent to Albania to serve as the Military Chaplain during the World War I.
+He was first sent to Albania to serve as a military chaplain during World War I.

-Riganti arrived in Hong Kong in January 1920, his first assignment in Hong Kong is the choir master to the Cathedral, then in 1923, he was assigned to teach in the seminary in Hong Kong.
+Riganti arrived in Hong Kong in January 1920.
+His first assignment was the choir master to the Cathedral.
+In 1923, he was assigned to teach in the seminary in Hong Kong.

-He was made Rector of St. Joseph's Church in Garden Road in 1927, which he held this post for over 21 years.
+He became Rector of St. Joseph's Church in Garden Road in 1927; he held this post for over 21 years.

-Riganti was recalled back to Milan as the Assistant of the PIME Superior General in September 1948, but he was permitted to return to Hong Kong in November of the same year, where he became the Rector of St. Margaret's Church in Happy Valley, and the Procurator of PIME in Hong Kong.
+Riganti was recalled to Milan as the Assistant of the PIME Superior General in September 1948, but he was permitted to return to Hong Kong in November of the same year, where he became the Rector of St. Margaret's Church in Happy Valley, and the Procurator of PIME in Hong Kong.